top of page

 And I listed out trees: baobabs, eucalpytus, cedar, birch, oak, mangrove.

 Since then, I have been developing the idea, and making preparation for the research journey to visit the 10 trees throughout 2019.
 (In the end, I decided 10 rather than 12 would be more manageable).
-I will be visiting the 10 trees in different ecosystems, in different parts of the world, and which are being affected by climate change in different ways.
-I will listen to the stories of the trees and the stories of the people whose lives are intertwined with the trees – which ultimately all our lives are.
+I have visited the 10 trees in different ecosystems, in different parts of the world, and which are being affected by climate change in different ways.
+I listened to the stories of the trees and the stories of the people whose lives are intertwined with the trees – which ultimately all our lives are.

-I want to understand what we can learn about what the future holds from what the trees are telling us now – and what we can do in the face of this future.
-It will also be a personal journey for me, of deepening my connection to trees and nature, and understanding what does it truly mean to listen to and learn from the trees.
+I wanted to understand what we can learn about what the future holds from what the trees are telling us now – and what we can do in the face of this future.
+It was also a personal journey for me, of deepening my connection to trees and nature, and understanding what does it truly mean to listen to and learn from the trees.

 Picture on this page: Stirling National Park, Western Australia.
 Olivia Sprinkel